vbalab/ysda/semester_02/cpp/meshcherin_notes.md

 _Destructors_ are `noexcept` by default from C++11, to disable this, use `noexcept(false)`.

+> When program is terminated, the **stack unwinds** and all the objects call their destructors.

 ## [Exception safety](https://en.cppreference.com/w/cpp/language/exceptions.html)

 **Strong exception guarantee** — If the function throws an exception, the state of the program is rolled back to the state just before the function call (for example, `std::vector::push_back`).